Associate Professor of English

 Most enjoyable classes I took in college:

-During my freshman year I took two courses on the Middle Ages that exposed me to all sorts of strange and interesting ways in which people looked at the world.
+Too many to mention!
+But my freshman year I took two courses on the Middle Ages that exposed me to all sorts of strange and interesting ways in which medieval people looked at the world.
 Those classes affected me in lasting ways by raising my curiosity and illustrating how necessary it is to check our own assumptions at the door if we wish to understand the past (and other people in general).

 Since 2006 I have been the editor of the James Fenimore Cooper Society Newsletter, which comes out three times a year.
 I regularly publish short articles and reviews there.
 Some of my other recent activities include:

 A book chapter: "The Pathfinder and Cooper's Return to Popular Literature," in Leather-Stocking Redux; Or, Old Essays, New Tales, edited by Jeffrey Walker (New York: AMS Press, 2011).

 An article editing and introducing an unpublished manuscript by Cooper: "An Unfired Shot in the Literary Battle of Lake Erie: Cooper's Unpublished Reply to Alexander Slidell Mackenzie," in Literature in the Early American Republic 5 (2013).